zzzprojects/learn-orm/tutorials/sql-server-profiler/replay-traces.md

 ## Replay Requirements

-To replay trace data with SQL Server Profiler or the Distributed Replay Utility, a specific set of event classes and columns must be captured in the trace.
+To replay trace data with SQL Server Profiler or the **Distributed Replay Utility**, a specific set of event classes and columns must be captured in the trace.

  - These settings are enabled by default if the `TSQL_Replay` trace template is used to configure a trace that is later used for replay.
  - It checks for the presence of required events and columns.